SemanticMediaWiki/SemanticMediaWiki/docs/COMPATIBILITY.md

 **Releases after Composer support:**

+The PHP and MediaWiki version ranges listed are those in which SMW is known to work.
+It might also work with more recent versions of PHP and MediaWiki, though this is not guaranteed.
 Increases of minimum requirements are indicated in bold.

 Note that HHVM is only required if you do not use PHP.

 <table>
 	<tr>